Spain: Landscapes from the Camino de Santiago

 Your walk traces a single-track pathway along one the most impressive coastal vistas in Northern Spain, the Senda del Litoral.
 This stunning trail is an alternative route to the Camino Norte, one of the many pilgrimage routes to Santiago de Compostela from points north.

 At trail’s end, you travel to one of Spain’s most beautiful villages, Santillana del Mar, rubbing shoulders with many Camino pilgrims who overnight here.
 After settling into your first parador – part of Spain’s network of historic buildings gloriously restored into stunning hotels – join an illuminating walking tour of this eighth-century town.
-Stroll among the ochre-hued mansions and palaces as your guide regales you with legend and lore.
+Stroll among the ochre-hued mansions and palaces as your leader regales you with legend and lore.

 Back at your parador, get acquainted with your travel companions over a welcome drink.
 Then, head to the hotel’s formal restaurant for a dinner of delectable regional specialties, paired with local wine.